 - Support the school’s gardening project so that the school can produce its own food as a way of reducing food costs.

-- Support of the Nurse’s Office for students’ medical needs; decrease in cases of malaria among school staff and students.
+- Support of the Nurse’s Office for students’ medical needs to continue decreasing cases of malaria among school staff and students

 - Support school with costs for candidates sitting for Uganda National Examinations.

 - Fund housing and other facilities at the school such as dormitories, classrooms and administration offices

 Support World Children’s Fund Mama Kevina School with the following:

 - Food supply for the students and staffs